algoscienceacademy/Food-Delivery-app/README.md

-# 🍔 Food Delivery App
+#  Food Delivery App in SwiftUI

 A sleek and modern Food Delivery App built using SwiftUI.
 This app provides an intuitive user interface, a responsive layout with row and column images, and a smooth ordering experience.